 The Weber brush has a simple flat bamboo head and handle.
 The stainless brass bristles are solidly attached and will never rust.
 There is a small, built-in scraper along the back that is perfectly sized to fit Weber grates.

 This 18-inch long wooden brush is naturally heat resistant.
 You can use it on a hot grill with no problems.
 Since the bristles are made from brass, you can safely use this brush to clean ceramic and porcelain coated grates without scratching them.

 This is a good option for cleaning any style of grill, although the brush lacks an angled head.
 Your hands could come into close proximity with the grates since the handle doesn’t angle away.
 You may want to use a pair of grill gloves when using this brush on a warm grill.

 The Weber bamboo grill brush is an excellent and inexpensive option and would make a good seasonal replacement.
 I just wish it had an angled head, so it would be a bit easier to use in round or kettle-style grills.

 Your grill’s grates should also influence your choice of a brush.
 The ideal grill brush for cleaning stainless steel grates could be damaging if used on the wrong surface.
-A grill brush for ceramic grates, on the other hand, is soft enough to use on other styles without worry.
+A BBQ scrubber for ceramic grates, on the other hand, is soft enough to use on other styles without worry.

 While brushes are not terribly exciting to shop for, they are a necessity.
 Unlike other cleaning tools, such as a vacuum ash collector, there aren’t many ways to clean your grill grates other than using a grill brush or scraper.

-You will go through many grill brushes over your lifetime.
+You will go through many cleaning tools over your lifetime.
 Obviously, you want a brush suitable for your grill and style of grates.
-To find the best grill brush, consider the following factors:
+To find the perfect grill brush for you, consider the following factors:

 Head and Bristles